the short version

 vit is built on AT Protocol, a decentralized protocol where most data is public by design. when you publish a capability, vouch for a skill, or follow someone on vit, that data flows across the AT Protocol network to relays and indexers operated by many different parties.

-sol pbc's privacy commitments apply to data on sol pbc's infrastructure. once data is published to the AT Protocol network, sol pbc cannot delete copies from other servers. this is how decentralized protocols work — it's a feature of the architecture, not a limitation of our commitment.
+sol pbc's privacy commitments apply to data on sol pbc's infrastructure. once data is published to the AT Protocol network, sol pbc cannot delete copies from other servers. this is how decentralized protocols work.

 if sol pbc operates a relay or PDS for vit, we collect only what the protocol requires to function. no additional tracking, analytics, or data collection.